danielzotti/LearnedToday/README.md

 - 05/07/2023: Conditionally add properties to an object.
 [Article](https://andreasimonecosta.dev/posts/the-shortest-way-to-conditionally-insert-properties-into-an-object-literal) by Andrea Simone Costa
 - 06/07/2023: A list of funny and tricky JavaScript examples by [Denys Dovhan](https://github.com/denysdovhan/wtfjs)
 - 07/07/2023: A collection of ready-made [templates](https://github.com/github/gitignore) that simplify the creation of the .gitignore file.
 See also [gitignore.io](https://gitignore.io)
+- 08/07/2023: [Helix](https://helix-editor.com)!
+A post-modern text #editor written in Rust
+- 09/07/2023: A book by Kyle Simpson that is a must read for those new to javascript: [You Don't Know JS](https://github.com/getify/You-Dont-Know-JS)
+- 10/07/2023: API mocking of the next generation: https://mswjs.io